-(5) Have at least forty-five hours of prevention related education of which fifty percent shall have been obtained within the last two years.
+(5) Have at least forty-five hours of prevention related education of which fifty percent shall have been obtained within the last two years and nine hours shall be alcohol and other drug prevention specific.
 The required content areas with the specific contact hours are as follows:

-(d) Domain II: education and skill development (three hours)
+(b) Domain II: prevention education and service delivery (three hours)

-(f) Domain IV: public policy and environmental change (three hours)
+(e) Domain V: public policy and environmental change (three hours)

-(g) Domain V: professional growth and responsibility (six hours)
+(f) Domain VI: professional growth and responsibility ( fifteen hours)